TimofonicJunkRoom/withLinux/README.md

-# cda - cd into Archive(tarball)
+# cda - cd into Archive (tarball)
 [unix,c] cd into archive (tarball)

-## what this ?
+## what's this ?
-Initially I have a tarball
+Assume that I have a tarball
 ```shell
 $ ls -l test.tar.gz
 -rw-r--r-- 1 lumin lumin 186 Jun 15 16:01 test.tar.gz
 ```
-Then I invoke this "cda" in order to "chdir()" into this archive
+Then I invoke this "cda" in order to "chdir()" into target archive
 ```shell
 $ cda test.tar.gz
 * Extract Archive "test.tar.gz"